-Finally, we contribute to the literature on the pitfalls of focusing on statistical significance are less due to factorial designs per se.
+Finally, we contribute to the literature on the pitfalls of focusing on statistical significance in applied work (e.g., Brodeur et al., 2016; Wasserstein & Lazar, 2016; Amrhein et al., 2019; Wasserstein et al., 2019; Brodeur et al., 2020).
+Specifically, the problems we highlight in this paper are less due to factorial designs per se.
 Rather they stem from the combination of a focus on statistical significance to assess if effects are meaningful, and most factorial experiments being under-powered to detect interactions.